 How to Find a Great Rabbit Harness

 You might find it difficult assessing whether your harness fits your rabbit well.
-This is especially true for the more fluffy breeds of rabbit.
-Remember, you should only be able to fit one or two fingers between the rabbits collar or waist.
-This is a good rule of thumb when checking whether a collar is too loose or too tight.
+This is especially true for the fluffier breeds of rabbit.
+Remember, you should only be able to fit two fingers between the rabbit’s collar or waist.
+This is a good rule of thumb when checking whether a collar or harness is too loose or too tight.

 If you’re unsure about the fit of your rabbit harness, or think it may be either too loose or too tight; do NOT use it.
-You are putting your bunnies safety at risk, making you an irresponsible owner.
-If you are unsure about the fit of the harness, seek advice from a professional such as a vet.
+You are putting your bunny’s safety at risk, making you an irresponsible owner.
+If you are unsure about the fit of the harness, seek advice from a professional such as a vet or nurse.

 It’s worth looking out for a harness that comes with an elastic leash.
 This is a feature you will definitely want when finding the best rabbit harness for your bun.
 It will prevent your rabbit choking on the lead as it has some stretch rather than pulling tight on your rabbit.

-You should never use a neck collar.
-This is due to the fact that rabbits get injured very easily wearing one of these.
-Especially if a rabbit become startled whilst wearing one.
-They are actually at risk of strangling, or breaking bones in their neck whilst wearing these.
-So if there’s one key point to take from this article;
+You should never use a neck collar due to the fact that rabbits get injured very easily wearing one of these.
+Startled rabbits move quickly, and a collar can put them at risk of strangling, damaging the tissues in their throat or breaking bones in their neck whilst wearing these.
+So, if there’s one key point to take from this article;

 Choosing The Best Type Of Rabbit Harness

-There are two popular different types of rabbit harness; the H-Harness and Vest Harness but which one should you choose?
-This section will break down each of the options so you have a good understanding of both.These are the two most popular types of harnesses for rabbits.
-This is because they are structured to be the most safe for use with smaller animals such as rabbits.
+There are two popular different types of rabbit harness; the H-Harness and Vest Harness.
+Both are popular due to their structure, which is safe for small animals such as rabbits.
+But which one should you choose?
+This section will break down each of the options so that you have a good understanding of both

 These types of harnesses are targeted specifically at smaller animals.
-The fact they they wrap right around your rabbit makes it difficult for them to escape.
-This is providing you have the right fit of course.
+They consist of a material (often, but not always, a mesh-type material) which looks like a little coat or ‘vest’ The fact they they wrap right around your rabbit makes it difficult for them to escape, providing you have the right fit.